risk-first/website/docs/practices/Testing-and-Quality-Assurance/Automated-Testing.md

      reason: "Managing a large suite of unit tests can add to the complexity."
    - tag: Software Dependency Risk
      reason: "Creates dependencies on testing frameworks and tools."
-   - tag: Map And Territory Risk
+   - tag: Internal Model Risk
-     reason: "Unit Testing and code coverage doesn't reflect how a system will work when assembled."
+     reason: "Unit Testing and code coverage can give false assurances about how a system will work in the real world."
   related:
    - ../Testing-and-Quality-Assurance/Integration-Testing
    - ../Development-and-Coding/Coding